 - Theatre/Drama – Students are introduced to the basic concepts of theatre arts by using creative drama techniques that build confidence and trust, stimulate imagination, movement, and role-play.
 Through theatre games and activities students learn to lose inhibitions and gain trust in themselves as well as others in the ensemble.
 Students demonstrate and reinforce their skills through individual and group presentations and through major theatrical productions.

-- Beginner Band – This course requires instrument rental or purchase; scholarships available
+- Beginner, Intermediate and Advanced Band – These courses may require instrument rental or purchase; scholarships available

-- Orchestra – This course requires instrument rental or purchase; scholarships available
+- Beginner, Intermediate and Advanced Orchestra – These courses may require instrument rental or purchase; scholarships available

 - Visual Arts – The Visual Arts classes allow for student-artists to explore and discover different perspectives and perceptions of themselves and the world at large through different art mediums (drawing, painting, sculpture, mixed media).
 In 6th grade classes, we investigate, create, and analyze symbolism across different cultures and eras of artworks.
 In 7th grade classes, artists are presented a variety of opportunities to see the world around them differently and develop in skill.
 In 8th grade classes, students build and apply a range of skills to create artworks that speak out as they reflect on who they are and what role they play in the world today.